joshmiller17/latex-ludography/README.md

 ![An example image of the rendered ludography, showing the seperated paper references and game references](./static/ludography_example_rendered.png)

 ## How to Use
-1. Download the `games.bib` file and place it in your LaTeX source code.
+1. Download the `games.bib` file and place it in your LaTeX source code folder.
 2. Copy the header code at the top of `main.tex` marked `--- LUDOGRAPHY ---` and similarly the bibliography code at the bottom.
 Place these appropriately into your main tex file.
 3. Cite games using `\citegame{name}`, see the `main.tex` provided for examples.

-**Remember**: Check the accuracy of any game you cite — this repository is provided as-is.
+**Remember:** Check the accuracy of any game you cite — this repository is provided as-is.
 If you find any inaccuracies, please contribute changes via a pull request.

 ## Adding new citations